Privacy Policy

 - Email and calendar provider (Google Workspace).

-- Scheduling tool (Calendly).
+- Scheduling tool (Cal.com, EU-hosted).

-- Website hosting (Vercel).
+- Website hosting and analytics (Vercel).

-- Analytics provider.
+- Analytics provider (Google).

 - Accounting and invoicing tools.